 Marilyn Monroe would complete only two more movies before her death: George Cukor’s Let’s Make Love (1960), opposite Yves Montand and Tony Randall, and John Huston’s troubled The Misfits (1961), with Clark Gable and Montgomery Clift.

-In June 1962, Monroe was fired from Cukor's Something's Got to Give.
-She was later rehired, but died before production on the film could resume.
+In June 1962, Monroe was fired from Cukor’s Something’s Got to Give.
+A new contract was later negotiated, but she died before production could resume.

 The old footage was scrapped, and the love quadrangle comedy – a remake of Garson Kanin’s My Favorite Wife (1940) – was reshot with Doris Day as the female lead.
 Under the direction of Michael Gordon, it came out in 1963 as Move Over Darling, also featuring James Garner, Polly Bergen, and Chuck Connors.